AustroMelee/avatar-battle-arena/src/features/battle-simulation/services/narrative/README.md

 # Enhanced Narrative System

+## SRP Compliance

+The narrative system is now fully SRP-compliant:
+- Each file/class has a single responsibility (see SRP_REFACTORING.md, SRP_SUMMARY.md)
+- Orchestration, composition, emotional policy, and strategy are all separated
+- This enables safe, maintainable, and extensible narrative logic

 A comprehensive narrative system that transforms mechanical battle events into compelling, character-driven storytelling.
 The system uses a modular, single-responsibility architecture where each file has one clear purpose.

 ## Architecture Overview